Electric Vehicle Charging Analytics and Reporting Tool (EV-ChART)

-The Joint Office seeks to establish a pilot group of EV-ChART users that will help to refine the functionality and user experience of the tool.
-Members of this pilot group will provide their feedback on EV-ChART features and capabilities, including testing the data submission process and/or providing mock data.
+The Joint Office seeks to establish a pilot group of EV-ChART users that will help refine the functionality and user experience of the tool.
+Members of this pilot group will provide feedback on EV-ChART features and capabilities, including by testing the data submission process and/or providing mock data.

-At this time, the Joint Office is only requesting participation from two groups:
+The Joint Office is requesting participation from two groups:

 - Direct recipients or those responsible for submitting data.